tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: console

-   Usage: get_plextvdb_batch [options]

-   Options:
+   usage: get_plextvdb_batch [-h] [--maxtime MAXTIME_IN_SECS] [--num NUM_ITERS] [--token TOKEN] [--debuglevel {None,info,debug}] [--numthreads NUMTHREADS] [--nomax] [--nomin] [--raw]

+   optional arguments:
-     -h, --help            show this help message and exit --maxtime=MAXTIME_IN_SECS
+     -h, --help            show this help message and exit --maxtime MAXTIME_IN_SECS
 			   The maximum amount of time to spend (in seconds), per candidate magnet link, trying to download a TV show.
 Default is 1000 seconds.
-     --num=NUM_ITERS       The maximum number of different magnet links to try before giving up.
+     --num NUM_ITERS       The maximum number of different magnet links to try before giving up.
 Default is 2.
-     --token=TOKEN         Optional argument.
+     --token TOKEN         Optional argument.
 If chosen, user provided Plex access token.
-     --info                If chosen, then run in info mode.
-     --debug               If chosen, then run in debug mode.
-     --numthreads=NUMTHREADS
+     --debuglevel {None,info,debug}
+			   Choose the debug level for the system logger.
+Default is None (no logging).
+Can be one of None (no logging), info, or debug.
+     --numthreads NUMTHREADS
 			   Number of threads over which to search for TV shows in my library.
-Default is $(num_cores).
+Default is 16.
      --nomax               If chosen, do not restrict maximum size of downloaded file.
      --nomin               If chosen, do not restrict minimum size of downloaded file.
-     --raw                 If chosen, then use the raw string to download the torrent.
+     --raw                 If chosen, then use the raw string to specify TV show torrents.

 To better understand the command line switches (flags and inputs), we describe how the this executable, which searches for new episodes of TV shows on the Plex_ server on a given day, works.